 My research experience at The University of Iowa began with joining the team working on the “Project Multi-Hazard Sampling Network” funded by and in conjunction with the United States Air Force.
 My background in embedded computing allowed me to contribute to the development and stabilization of the sampling network.
 The endeavor was successful enough to simultaneously spur on the of our start-up company and the award of an SBIR to assist in the development of the sampling network.

 As I progressed into my PhD work and began to focus my personal research interests, I started working with Professor Geb Thomas in furthering his research on a “Deliberate Practice Engine”.
 Before I joined the project, the development efforts brought the research to a place where the practice engine supported two masters theses and was usable in a classroom environment.
 It lacked stability and a test infrastructure that provided confidence that the tool would run without intervention for the two weeks in-which it would be used.
-We worked to add stability and test infrastructure and are now in the process of publishing the findings.
+We have since published our initial findings and I presented the work at the 2025 ASEE Annual Conference & Exposition in Montreal.
+A follow-on study examining the links between confidence wagering, metacognition, and summative performance is currently in press.

 In the long-term I see my research growing beyond the use of gamification techniques in the classroom and starting to dig into new ways of engaging students.
 I see gamification as a means to the end of increasing student self-efficacy and engagement.
-If everything becomes a game, then we run the risk of the new novel gamification techniques become mundane.
+If everything becomes a game, then we run the risk of the new novel gamification techniques becoming mundane.
 So what else can we do to address the fundamental self-efficacy and engagement needs of students?